INFOSYS221-2021/lab-04-group/README.md

  print(' ' + board[1] + ' | ' + board[2] + ' | ' + board[3])
  print('   |   |')

- Where the function is trying to create the plate for the game
+ Where the function is trying to create the platform for the game

 8. How does the program determine who wins the game?
 List the functions that the program use to determine the winner.